Frequently Asked Questions

 If you find that your problem cannot be solved without a phone call, you may request for a HBI Tech Representative to call you.
 Submit your name, your email, your reason for requesting a call and your phone number to the Contact Us Form on our website.
 We will investigate the issue and email you about scheduling a call if necessary.

-Warranty & Repair Questions
+Warranty & Replacement Questions

 What do your warranties cover?